Stad

 © @photolads

-Stad municipality starts at Hornindalsvatnet lake, Northern Europe’s deepest lake at 514 metres, and kayaking across its mysterious, deep water is a spectacular experience.
-You can test your luck fishing in Hornindalsvatnet lake, in the well-known salmon river Eidselva, on the Nordfjord or out at sea.
+Stad municipality begins by Hornindalsvatnet, which is Northern Europe’s deepest lake with a depth of 514 meters.
+It is a powerful experience to paddle a kayak across this mysterious lake.
+You can also try your luck fishing in Hornindalsvatnet, in the well-known salmon river Eidselva, in Nordfjorden, or out at sea.

-Stad is also of course known across the world for the surfing paradise Hoddevik and the winding road down to Hoddevika is an iconic Instagram motif.
-When you’re in Hoddevika, you should definitely see the wild and beautiful view from the top of Mount Mosekleivhornet.
-If you’re as agile as a mountain goat and not afraid of lofty heights, you can climb up the path from Hoddevika.
-You can also walk the considerably flatter path from Dragseidet to Mosekleivhornet.
+Stad is, of course, home to the world-famous surfing paradise Hoddevik, and the winding road down to Hoddevika is an iconic Instagram motif.
+When you are in Hoddevika, you really should take in the wildly beautiful view from the top of Mosekleivhornet.
+If you’re as fit as a mountain goat and not afraid of airy heights, you can scramble straight up the trail from Hoddevika.
+A good alternative is to take the much flatter path that runs from Dragseidet to Mosekleivhornet.

 Ervik © Andres Duran